Partitions provide three primary functions:

 - In the Sumo left navigation bar, go to Manage Data > Logs, then select the Partitions tab.

-- Partition Name.
+- Name.
 Enter a name for the partition.

 - Routing Expression.
 Enter a keyword search expression that matches the data you want to have in the partition, using built-in metadata or custom metadata fields.
 If you have and Enterprise Suite account, and are going to assign the partition to the Infrequent Tier, see the information in the "Assigning Data to a Data Tier" section of the Data Tiers page.

 - Retention Period.
-Enter the number of days you wish to retain the data in the partition, or click Apply the retention period of the General Index.
+Enter the number of days you wish to retain the data in the partition, or click Apply the retention period of the Default Continuous Index.

 - Data Forwarding.
 If you want to forward the data in the partition to a cloud environment, click Enable Data Forwarding and specify the necessary information for the options that appear.
 For more information Data Forwarding.